Irenexzwen/3D-genome-gitbook/chap4-data-visualization/41-give.md

 # GIVE - Genomic Interaction Visualization Engine
-Give is a highly adaptive and interactive
+Give is a highly adaptive and interactive open source programming library.
+It provides the easiest way